brettvac/Signupchimp/README.md

 **A:** No, it's for MailChimp.
 I might vibe-code a Mailerlite version at some point.

 **Q: Why didn't you use Camel casing in your code (i.e. SignupChimp)**
 **A:** Because Camel casing won't work with Joomla's com_ajax component.
-Since com_ajax dynamically creates the name of the ajax function that you're calling based on the module name, it fails to find your helper file if you use camel casing.
+Because it dynamically creates the name of the ajax function that you're calling based on the module name, com_ajax fails to find your helper file if you use camel casing.
 It took me days to figure that out.

 **Q: This plugin is awesome!
 Can I send a donation?**
 **A:** Sure!
 Send your cryptonation to the following wallets: